19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ### Powers of Director and Health Officers in dealing with outbreaks and suspected outbreaks of infectious diseases

-55\.—(1) For the purpose of investigating into any outbreak or suspected outbreak of an infectious disease or for the purpose of preventing a possible outbreak or the spread of an infectious disease, the Director or any Health Officer authorised by the Director may —
+55\.—(1) For the purpose of investigating into any outbreak or suspected outbreak of an infectious disease or for the purpose of preventing the spread or possible outbreak of an infectious disease, the Director or any Health Officer authorised by the Director may —

 (a) at any time without warrant and with such force as may be necessary —